KEdwards25/CSCI1423_F23/README.md

 3. Add the following usernames: KEdwards25, PSanthosh45, ginarivera93, dgardner-twu

 ## Cloning your respository to command line (Windows)
 1. Open Ubuntu or Terminal.
-Do not log into your SSH.
+2. #### Do NOT log into your SSH.
-2. Under the Code tab of your repository, click on the green "<> Code" button
+3. Under the Code tab of your repository, click on the green "<> Code" button
-3. Copy the HTML link
+4. Copy the HTML link
-4. In your Ubuntu/Terminal, type "git clone " and paste the HTML link and enter
+5. In your Ubuntu/Terminal, type "git clone " and paste the HTML link and enter
-5. Enter your GitHub credentials
+6. Enter your GitHub credentials

 ## Cloning your respository to command line (Mac, iOS)
 1. Make a Personal Access Token